LiaScript/docs/README.md

 ### Playback

                                --{{0}}--
-Since Text2Speech output is baked into the LiaScript notation, why not using it on purpose for language learners.
+Since Text2Speech output is integrated into the LiaScript notation, it can be intentionally used for language learners.
-Simply add a stylized play-button to the effect definition to indicate, what should be spoken out loud.
+Simply add a stylized play button to the effect definition to indicate what should be spoken out loud.
-You can of also use different voices.
+You can also use different voices.

 ```Markdown
     {{|>}}